 How to tell when your salmon is done

-Here are two ways to tell if your salmon is done:
+Here are two ways to tell if it's done:

-- Use a fork- gently flake the middle portion of the salmon with a fork.
+- Use a fork- gently flake the middle part of the portion with a fork.
 If it flakes away easily, it is ready to come out.
-If it is wet and doesn’t want to flake, it is not ready.
+If it is wet and doesn't want to flake, it is not ready.

-- Use a thermometer- the internal temperature of the salmon (at the thickest part) should say 145°F.
+- Use a thermometer- the internal temperature (at the thickest part) should say 145°F.

 When in doubt, err on the side of underdone.
 Your salmon will continue to cook after removed from the heat for a few minutes.

 Fresh salmon needs to be used within 4-5 days, so we often buy a whole salmon side, cut it into portions, and freeze.

 - Cut into 5 oz portions (for the thicker part), or larger 15-20 oz portions (for the thin tail sections).